 As the concern for data privacy has grown leaps and bounds, research conducted by Deloitte says that consumers are less likely to take surveys due to privacy concerns.
 Data collected from consumers is important as it provides in-depth insights into how an organization can enhance customer experience, therefore it is important and needs to be secured.

 What should companies do?

 Companies while disposing or using consumer data can ensure data privacy by:

-Consumers while using Internet services can ensure privacy of their own information by taking small steps like reading policy terms before scrolling on any web page or keeping browsing secret.
+Consumers while using Internet services can ensure the privacy of their information by taking small steps like reading policy terms before scrolling on any web page or keeping browsing secrets.
 Sharing and using data has both rewards and risks.
 Data privacy is something that you can sell but you can’t buy it back.
-If marketers advocate privacy and transparency as core principles of a user-first digital experience, then focus can be shifted from short-term leads to long term trust and brand value.
+If marketers advocate privacy and transparency as core principles of a user-first digital experience, then the focus can be shifted from short-term leads to long-term trust and brand value.